GorokhovSemyon/Algorithms_LC/README.md

 # Algorithms_LC

-## Problems, that have already been solved.
+## Problems, that have already been solved

 - twoSum
 - isPalindrome
 - romanToInteger
 - validParentheses
 - longestCommonPrefix
+- ...